 Royal petition to ban trawling

 As far back as 1376 there are documented records of the destructive nature of trawling.
-This came in the form of a petition to King Edward III and the British government about the use of an early form of a beam trawl, the Wondyrchoum.
-The Wondyrchoum was said to be a six meters long, three-meter-wide net, held to the bottom with rocks and open at the top by being nailed to a long beam with a frame at either side.
+This came in the form of a petition to King Edward III and the British government about the use of an early form of a beam trawl, the wondyrchoum (known in Dutch as a wonderkuil).
+The wondyrchoum was said to be a six meters long, three-meter-wide net, held to the bottom with rocks and open at the top by being nailed to a long beam with a frame at either side.
 Sound familiar??

 The petitioners alleged that the Wondyrchoum ran over the sea floor destroying all life on the bottom, including all the plant life and spat that was required for all other manners of sea life to feed upon.
 It was also said that the fishermen took more small fish that they had use for, which they ended up feeding to their “fat pigs”.
 All the people of the realm were said to be suffering from the use of this trawl.